100% Pure Organic Ceremonial-grade Cacao

 Why is Cacao so good for you?

-For centuries the highest quality ceremonial-grade superfood Cacao has been used for health, healing & spiritual connection in ritual and ceremony.
+For centuries the highest quality ceremonial-grade superfood Cacao has been used for health, healing and spiritual connection in ritual and ceremony.

 Our Ceremonial-grade Cacao is a whole food source, the way nature intended – it has not been processed further than necessary.